-ZD series printers use heat and pressure to expose direct thermal media.
+ZD series printers use heat and pressure to expose direct thermal media or melt and transfer ink to the media.

 The printer can use various types of media:

 - Standard media-Most standard (non-continuous) media uses an adhesive backing that sticks individual labels or a continuous length of labels to a liner. - Continuous roll media-Most continuous roll media is direct thermal media (similar to fax paper) and is used for receipts or tickets. - Tag stock-Tags are usually made from heavy paper up to 0.19 mm ([0.0075 in.) thick.
 Tag stock does not have adhesive or a liner.
 It is typically perforated between tags. - Fanfold-Non-continuous media that comes folded in a rectangular stack.
 Fanfold media is either gap/ notch or black mark media.